birc-gsa-2022/readmap-competition/README.md

 ## Competitors

-These are the teams that are fast enough for a longer run…
+These are the teams that are fast enough for a longer run.
+Improve your speed to get on it.

 ### Preprocessing